EARL-BO: Reinforcement Learning for Multi-Step Lookahead, High-Dimensional Bayesian Optimization: Results and Discussion

 \subsection{Synthetic Benchmark Functions}

-We evaluated EARL-BO on four popular synthetic benchmark functions: Ackley, Levy, Rosenbrock, and Sum Squares~\citep{surjanovic2013virtual}.
-These functions were tested in 2-D, 5-D, and 8-D configurations, with a fixed search space of $[-15, 15]$ for all dimensions.
+We first evaluate EARL-BO on four popular synthetic benchmark functions: Ackley, Levy, Rosenbrock, and Sum Squares~\citep{surjanovic2013virtual}.
+These functions were tested in 2-D, 5-D, 8-D, and 30-D configurations, with a fixed search space of $[-15, 15]$ for all dimensions.
 The optimization objective was to minimize these functions.
 We initialize the BO algorithms using 30 random points within the search space and evaluate performance using simple regret $(y_{opt}-y_k^*)$.
 Each method is tested for ten replications by resampling the initial dataset.

-For all problems, we compare performance against random search, standard EI maximization, and TuRBO.
+The results for 2-D, 5-D, and 8-D are shown in Figure \ref{fig:synthetic}, where the solid lines represent the mean performance across the ten runs, and the shaded area shows one standard deviation.
+For all problems, we compare performance against random search, standard one-step EI maximization, TuRBO, and SAASBO.
 For the 2-D problems, we also compare against rollout with variance reduction, denoted as `Rollout\_VR' \citep{lee2020efficient}.
+This method was impractical to run in higher dimensions (see Section~\ref{sec:rollout}).
 For Rollout\_VR and EARL-BO, we select a lookahead horizon of $H=3$.
 To investigate the effects of the lookahead horizon, we further test EARL-BO with a lookahead horizon of $H=5$ on the 8-D benchmark functions.

+The results for the 30-D setting are presented in Figure \ref{fig:synthetic_30d}, using the same experimental setup (search space of [-15,15] for all dimensions, 30 initial data points) as the lower-dimensional experiments.
+For a better visibility of the figure, we excluded random search from the 30-D comparisons, focusing on the more competitive BO methods.

-\textbf{Results.} As shown in Figure~\ref{fig:synthetic}, in the 2-D setting, EARL-BO demonstrates competitive performance, often matching or slightly improving on the performance of Rollout\_VR.
-This alignment is intuitive, as both methods employ multi-step lookahead strategies, suggesting that EARL-BO is able to properly learn the three-step lookahead policy.
-Interestingly, the performance gap between EARL-BO and single-step lookahead methods such as EI was not as pronounced in this low-dimensional setting.
-This observation can be attributed to the relatively high information density provided by the 30 initial points in a 2-D space, which potentially reduces the advantages gained from extended exploration and lookahead strategies.
+\textbf{Results.} As shown in Figure~\ref{fig:synthetic}, in the 2-D setting, EARL-BO demonstrates competitive performance, often closely matching, or slightly improving on, the performance of Rollout\_VR.
+This alignment is intuitive, as both methods implement multi-step lookahead strategies, suggesting that EARL-BO is able to properly learn the three-step lookahead policy.
+This is notable given the relative computational scalability of EARL-BO, as described in Appendix~\ref{app:computational}.
+For most functions, the performance gap between EARL-BO and single-step lookahead methods such as EI was not as pronounced in this low-dimensional setting, likely due to the relatively high information density provided by the 30 initial points in a 2-D space, which may reduce the advantages gained from extended exploration and lookahead strategies.
+In other words, myopic policies are less detrimental since fewer samples are required.